psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 KhW3P_9wjvI0K20gdoTNbNlP9Z41mhart4BqraIoI8e-L_EfAHfhCG_DDDv7Yg
 ```

+Note: "jwt.query" SHOULD only be used in conjunction with response types that contain "token" or "id_token" if the JWT is encrypted to token prevent leakage in the URL.

 #### 4.3.2 Response Mode "fragment.jwt"

 The response mode "fragment.jwt" causes the authorization server to send the authorization response as HTTP redirect to the redirect URI of the client.
 The authorization server adds the parameter `response` containing the JWT as defined in section 4.1. to the fragment component of the redirect URI using the "application/x-www-form-urlencoded" format.